Bevy Text

 is to take our Text

-components and turn them into a series of positioned graphemes in our render app.
+components and turn them into a series of positioned graphemes for the renderer.
 A grapheme refers to the smallest unit of a writing system that carries meaning.

 When you add a Text